tf0rs/forta-role-change-detection-agent/README.md

 - ROLE-CHANGE-1
   - Fired when a transaction to a contract invokes a function call that appears to trigger a role change
-  - Severity is always set to "low"
+  - Severity is always set to "medium"
-  - Type is always set to "info"s
+  - Type is always set to "suspicious"
-  - Metadata includes the key words used to trigger the alert, as well as the function call invoked in the transaction
+  - Metadata includes the key words used to trigger the alert, as well as the function call invoked in the transaction, and anomaly score

 ## Test Data